ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 Prometheus has no targets via file service discovery for the GOV.UK PaaS.

-Check the [S3 targets bucket](https://s3.console.aws.amazon.com/s3/buckets/gds-prometheus-targets/?region=eu-west-1&tab=overview) in the GDS Tech Ops AWS account to ensure that the targets exist in the bucket.
+Check the [`govukobserve-targets-production` S3 targets bucket](https://s3.console.aws.amazon.com/s3/buckets/govukobserve-targets-production/?region=eu-west-1&tab=overview) in the `gds-prometheus-production` AWS account to ensure that the targets exist in the bucket.

 If there are files in the targets bucket then: